 We are blessed with large offices and multiple treatment rooms.
 This makes it easy for us to keep our patients at an appropriate, safe distance from each other.
 We also have all the necessary PPE, and a staff of trained operating nurses who know how to maintain a heightened level of sterility in the office as well as how to manage treatments in a safe, appropriate way.

 Our Job is to Assess What You Really Need

 Furthermore, safety has always been a cornerstone of my practice philosophy.
-Neither myself, Dr. Doherty or Dr. DiGiorgio are in the business of pushing procedures on our patients.
+Neither myself, or Dr. Doherty are in the business of pushing procedures on our patients.
 Our job is to assess exactly what you need to feel like the best version of yourself.
 Given our current climate of social distancing, this may be different than your normal treatment plan.
 We will strive to recommend the best possible procedure or procedures to safely deliver on your desired outcome without putting you at additional, unnecessary risk performing something that may not be crucial while we all continue to live 6 feet apart.

 Give You Self Confidence

 However, I believe strongly that the services that we provide for our patients are necessary.
 The goal of any aesthetic procedure at the Boston Center for Facial Rejuvenation is to boost your self-confidence.
 This is always important, but I think it is particularly vital during times of increased anxiety and stress.